 Google Analytics’ official statement on cookies and identifiers states that “Users may disable Google Analytics cookies or delete any individual cookie.
 In addition, Google Analytics supports an optional browser add-on that - once installed and enabled - disables measurement by Google Analytics for any site a user visits.
 Google Analytics also collects Internet Protocol (IP) addresses to provide and protect the security of the service, and to give website owners a sense of which country, state, or city in the world their users come from.”

-Raw access logs are collected by our web host, Tsohost and are used by AWStats for web statistics.
+The Khronicle® website uses the Google Analytics service to evaluate website traffic, understand how and when our users interact with our content, and understand how to develop our site in the future.
 These may include several types of non-personally-identifying data which web browsers and servers usually make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.

 Forms for contact requests and entry to competitions and giveaways may require the use of reCAPTCHA, which carries out its own analytics via Google services in order to confirm that a user is human and not an automated bot.
 Details of the Analytics and Terms for reCAPTCHA are provided in the What personal data we collect and why we collect it section above.